tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/LessonPlan.md

   ![panel_column.png](Images/panel_columns.png)

 * Tab objects allow media/content to be segmented into different views.
-Tabs are a key feature that allows dashboards to have more than one report.
+Tabs are a key feature that allow dashboards to have more than one report.
 Each tab can be considered a report or view, and each view can have its own reporting/analytic approach for gaining insights.

   ```python
   # Create tabs